 Put broth, coconut milk, curry and chili sauce in a medium saucepan and bring to a boil.

-Turn down to a simmer and add the noodles and mushrooms.
-I break the noodles in half to make them easier to submerge.
+Turn down to a simmer and add the noodles, mushrooms, red pepper and 1/2 the green onions.
+I break the noodles in half a few times to make them easier to submerge and to eat!

 In about 5 minutes, the noodles will be soft and the mushrooms tender.